kylafry/sovtech-grad/README.md

 cd to the folder where you have saved the files npm start

-open code in ide of choice.
+open code in ide of choice to make any edits.
 I used PyCharm.

-Link to site: